 Tennessee’s original constitution made no provision for a Supreme Court.
 Instead the state retained the court system of North Carolina, which comprised the Court of Pleas and Quarter Sessions and the Superior Court of Law and Equity.
 In 1809 the Tennessee legislature formed the Supreme Court of Errors and Appeals and, finally, the Constitutional Convention of 1834 created the Supreme Court as its own entity.
 The legislature fixed the seats of the Court—Knoxville, Nashville, and Jackson—to correspond with the three grand divisions of the state, East, Middle, and West.
 The Court heard appeals from both Circuit (criminal and civil cases) and Chancery (cases of equity) courts.
 Originally, the Supreme Court consisted of three judges; but, after the 1870, the number was set at five members.

 Creating an index to the Supreme Court case files is a huge task, involving many members of the TSLA staff.
 Supplemented in the early stages by grants from the Supreme Court Historical Society and the Administrative Office of the Courts, the project continues with funding from the TSLAFriends and Ancestry.com.
-We estimate about 10% of the case files have been entered so far, the bulk of those from Middle Tennessee and pre-1880.
+With more than 35,000 cases entered so far, we estimate the project is about 25% complete.
 Updates are being added to the website as the work progresses.

 You can order copies of case files by selecting “Order Materials” on the TSLA Homepage and then “State Records.”
 A form can be downloaded from : http://tn.gov/tsla/history/mailstat.htm